davidpfister/subprocess.f/.dox/articles/Articles.md

 ### Examples

-Let’s walk through some common tasks with examples.
-These assume you’re on a system where the commands work (e.g., Windows for `dir`, Linux/macOS for `ls`).
+Let's walk through some common tasks with examples.
+These assume you're on a system where the commands work (e.g., Windows for `dir`, Linux/macOS for `ls`).
 Adjust the commands to match your system.

 #### 1. Running a Command and Waiting for It to Finish

 Suppose you want to list files in a directory.
-On Windows, you’d use `dir`; on Linux, `ls`.
-Here’s how to run `dir` and wait for it to finish:
+On Windows, you'd use `dir`; on Linux, `ls`.
+Here's how to run `dir` and wait for it to finish:

 ```fortran
 program simple_run